ABOUT CHICAGO NORTHSIDE MINI MAKER FAIRE:

 Chicago Northside Mini Maker Faire is the first and largest officially licensed Maker Faire in the Chicagoland area.
 We began humbly, as a grassroots effort to bring the maker movement to Chicago, straight into the hands of our city’s youth.
 In 2011, local lockpicker and mathematics educator Christina Pei teamed up with Schurz High School‘s Principal Dan Kramer to found this local celebration of the Do-It-Yourself (DIY) spirit.
 Chicago Northside Mini Maker Faire focuses on education–educators teaching educators, amateurs teaching professionals, students teaching families.
 With a shoestring budget and only a dream, our inaugural Maker Faire in April, 2012 was a smashing success thanks to the 50+ makers who shared their talents in 3D printing, up-cycling, and urban farming just to name a few.
-We returned in May, 2013 and delivered a Faire with 60+ makers and more than twice the attendees.
-In May, 2014 we present our third annual event, even larger than the last!
+Each year we returned bigger and better than the last, with our third annual event showcasing 80 makers and over 2,000 attendees.
+On May 7, 2016 we present our FIFTH ANNIVERSARY event.
+Come join the fun!

 About Maker Faire:

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 It’s a place where people show what they are making, and share what they are learning.

 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.